 - Use arch supports or orthotic devices

-- Proper stretch and warm up exercises before physical activity like running
+- Proper stretch and warm-up exercises before the physical activity like running

 - Avoid uphill running and running on hard surfaces.

 Subscribe to our Newsletter and get latest publications on Musculoskeletal Health your email inbox.

 Thank you for subscribing.